AdaCore/spark2014/lrm/source/packages.rst

 #.
 If a ``property_list`` includes Integrity then it shall be the final
    property in the list.
 [This eliminates the possibility of a positional association following a named association in the property list.]
+#.
+A package_declaration or generic_package_declaration requires a completion
+   [(a body)] if it contains an Abstract State aspect specification.

 .. centered:: **Static Semantics**